tigera-solutions/cc-aks-detect-block-network-attacks/modules/module-6-threat-defence.md

    kubectl -n tigera-runtime-security get daemonset.apps/runtime-reporter -o yaml | sed 's/15m/1m/g' | kubectl apply -f -
    ```

-3. Execute the following commands from the attacker pod (if you quitted from its shell, it got deleted.
-Just create it again, if it's the case.)
+3. Execute the following commands from the attacker pod (if you did quit from its shell, it got deleted.
+Create it again if it's the case.).

    ```bash
    apk update